 Hello!
 I'm Aleisha, Founder of Bridechilla.

 By day, I am a TV producer and with every other remaining minute, I run Bridechilla.
-It's flattering when people refer to 'my team' and Rich and I often laugh about the assumption that there are a bunch of people working to make Bridechilla happen (we wish), when in reality it's us in our sweat pants at our laptops BUT I wouldn't have it any other way*.
+It's flattering when people refer to 'my team' and I often laugh about the assumption that there are a bunch of people working to make Bridechilla happen (I wish), when in reality it's just me in my sweat pants at my laptop BUT I wouldn't have it any other way*.

-We have a voice over booth at home (in a closet) where I record Bridechilla and all of our books and merchandise have been designed by us!
-It's truly a family business and I am so proud of all that we have achieved over the last four years.
+I have a voice over booth at home (in a closet) where I record Bridechilla and all of our books and merchandise have been designed by me to help you!
+It's truly a 'small' business and I am so proud of all that I have achieved over the last five years.
 I love meeting new Chillas and try and pop in to the Bridechilla Community daily to post Real Housewife GIFs and help wherever I can.

 Stuff I like... aka Aleisha 'facts'